Restaurants & Pubs

 Mount Mitchell State Park:

 Located in southern Yancey County, Mount Mitchell (6,684 feet) is the highest mountain East of the Mississippi River.
 It was designated the first state park in North Carolina in 1916.
 Today it features an observation platform on the summit next to Elisha Mitchell’s grave, and an interpretive museum with historical and environmental exhibits.
-The restaurant, concession stand and gift shop are open May through October.
-There is also a campground with nine tent sites, and picnic facilities.
-The park is located on NC Highway 128, which is accessed from the Blue Ridge Parkway near milepost 355.
+The restaurant, concession stand and gift shop are open May thru October.
+Campground has 9 tent sites only.